Is there a PTSD Test I Can Take?

 How Do I Know If I Have PTSD?

 The following are symptoms of PTSD that individuals may experience.
-If you experience any of these symptoms, you may be struggling with PTSD or another trauma-related disorder.
+If you experience any of these symptoms, you may struggle with PTSD or another trauma-related disorder.
 These symptoms include:

 - Recurring distressing dreams related to the trauma that you experienced